brand0nM/R_Analysis/README.md

 # R_Analysis
 ## Overview
 Determine which metrics have the most profound impact on a cars mileage.
-Additionally, determine if suspension coil production is statistically similar
+Additionally, decide if suspension coil production is statistically similar.

 ### Purpose
 Factors like vehicle length, weight, spoiler angle, drivetrain, and ground clearance, were collected on each vehicle.
 Using R's tidyverse package, clean the data and design a linear model that predicts the mpg using several variables from the MechaCar_mpg.csv